 We put forth our political neutrality and do not finance, directly or indirectly, political parties or their representatives or candidates.
 We approach relations with the authorities, regulatory bodies, and public administrations following the principles of cooperation and transparency.

-We take part in discussions about public policy development because we believe that we can contribute information and experience on issues that are of fundamental importance to develop legitimate and necessary legislation.
+We take part in discussions about public policy development because we believe that we can contribute information and experience on issues to develop legitimate and necessary legislation.

 We support lobbying that is carried out in a transparent way, particularly in the eyes of those who may be concerned about the integrity of such practices or the potential impact on other stakeholders.
 To this end, we provide information regarding this activity wherever there is an existing lobby register:

-Office of the Commissioner of Lobbying of Canada: Every month, we file our lobbying activity in Canada at the federal level.
-Similarly, at the provincial level, we file periodic reports required by the authorities of Alberta and British Columbia.
+Office of the Commissioner of Lobbying of Canada: Every month, we register our lobbying activity in Canada at the provincial level by filing the regular reports required by the authorities of Alberta.

-See detailed information regarding this matter in our Code of Ethics and Business Conduct.
+See more detailed information in our Code of Ethics and Business Conduct.